Ludwig von Benedek: Loss of command

 This placed Emperor Franz Joseph I in a difficult position.
 There was extensive demand for the blame for the defeat to be placed on Benedek.
 He resigned as commander-in-chief at Pozsony (Bratislava) on 26 July 1866.
 The highest military law senate imposed a court martial against him and was to investigate of the battle.
 This was stopped by the instruction of the emperor.

 Benedek was ordered never to speak about the circumstances of the defeat.
 When a scathing article in the Wiener Zeitung on 8 December 1866 blamed him alone for the catastrophe, he had no right to reply.

 The former first soldier of the Empire lived for another fifteen years in quiet retirement at Graz, and died there on 27 April 1881.
+He was buried at the Sankt Leonhard Cemetery in civilian clothing, without any military honors.